Most Club Drugs Are Synthetic

 Are Club Drugs Addictive?

 Generally, yes, club drugs are addictive.
+Just as one can get addicted to Ativan, cocaine, or even Vicodin, the same can happen with club drugs.
 These drugs work on different parts of the brain, stimulating the release of different brain chemicals.
 The primary chemicals that these drugs release are listed below:

 - Dopamine – This chemical is responsible for feelings of upbeat happiness.
 The brain releases dopamine when a person eats, has sex, or exercises.